• Skip to primary navigation

 Fourth Consideration: Time and Temperature

 Since the Traeger allows you to easily control the cooking temperature, there are more options than just smoking your turkey.
-The combination option I reference at the end of this section is used in a lot of smoked turkey recipes, and is also our go-to nearly every time.
+The combination option I reference at the end of this section is a common method, and is also our go-to nearly every time.
 It gives a good compromise between flavor, but with a reasonable cooking time.
 However, I always say it’s good to know your options!
 So I’ve given a few different methods below.

 For a Whole Turkey or Chicken